cBioPortal/documentation/docs/docker/README.md

 The properties file can be found in `./config/portal.properties`.
 Which was set up when running `init.sh`.

 This properties file allows you to customize your instance of cBioPortal with e.g. custom logos, or point the cBioPortal container to e.g. use an external mysql database.
-See for a the [properties](https://docs.cbioportal.org/2.3-customization/portal.properties-reference) documentation for a comprehensive overview.
+See the [properties](../Customizing-your-instance-of-cBioPortal.md) documentation for a comprehensive overview.

 If you would like to enable OncoKB see [OncoKB data access](../OncoKB-Data-Access.md) for how to obtain a data access token.
 After obtaining a valid token use: